A topic from the subject of Isolation in Chemistry.

 • Distillation: Distillation is a technique that separates substances based on their boiling points.
 In a distillation apparatus, the mixture is heated to a temperature at which the desired substance boils.
 The vapors of the desired substance are then condensed and collected.

-• Extraction: In extraction, the desired substance is separated from the other components of the mixture by dissolving them in a solvent in which the desired substance is more soluble.
+• Extraction: In extraction, the desired substance is separated from the other components of the mixture by dissolving it in a solvent in which the desired substance is more soluble.
 The desired substance is then extracted from the solution using a separatory funnel.

 • Crystallization: Crystallization is a technique that separates substances based on their solubilities in a solvent.
 In crystallization, the mixture is dissolved in a hot solvent in which the desired substance is soluble.
-The solution is then slowly evaporated until the desired substance crystallizes out of solution.
+The solution is then slowly cooled or evaporated until the desired substance crystallizes out of solution.
 The crystals are then collected and washed with a cold solvent to remove any remaining impurities.

 • Sublimation: Sublimation is a technique that separates substances based on their sublimation points.
 In sublimation, the mixture is heated to a temperature at which the desired substance sublimates into a gas.
 The gas is then condensed and collected.

-Types of experiments
+Types of Experiments

 There are a variety of different types of experiments that can be performed to achieve isolation in organic chemistry.
 The most common types of experiments include synthesis experiments, analysis experiments, and preparative experiments.
 In synthesis experiments, the goal is to create a new organic compound.
 In analysis experiments, the goal is to determine the identity of an unknown organic compound.
 In preparative experiments, the goal is to produce a large quantity of a known organic compound.

-Data analysis
+Data Analysis

 Once isolation has been achieved, it is important to analyze the data to determine the identity and purity of the isolated substance.
 The most common analytical techniques used in organic chemistry include: